marc0l92/joplin-plugin-jira-issue/README.md

 # Joplin Plugin - Jira Issue

-This plugin allows you to track the progress of [Atlassian Jira](https://www.atlassian.com/software/jira) Issues from your [Joplin](https://joplinapp.org/) notes.
+This plugin allows you to track the progress of [Atlassian Jira](https://www.atlassian.com/software/jira) issues from your [Joplin](https://joplinapp.org/) notes.

 ## 1. Install the plugin